 Mission and Objectives

-URBinLAB – Urbanism & Territorial Dynamics regards the study of urban and territorial policies, processes and forms in response to emerging societal challenges.
+URBinLAB – Urbanism & Territorial Dynamics is a CIAUD/FA.ULisboa research group which regards the study of urban and territorial policies, processes and forms in response to emerging societal challenges.
 The group’s research agenda acknowledges that the territory and cities are dynamic and complex in nature.
 Therefore, the rationale of continuous transformation and adjustment, requiring monitoring and evaluation, is a key issue in the group’s activities.
 A critical focus on today’s urban challenges is seen as a relevant contribution to inform future urban, territorial and landscape projects and policies.
 This forward-looking perspective is consistently grounded on consistent knowledge regarding the processes that shaped our cities and landscape over time.

 The group was created with the objective of sharing resources, projects and lines of development under a common research unit.
 It hosts a team of researchers from different field backgrounds ranging from urbanism, spatial planning and geography to architecture and landscape architecture, which seek to find convergences and to explore synergies between typically autonomous and splintered fields of knowledge and methodological approaches.
 As such, URBinLAB differentiates itself by hosting research beyond established disciplinary frontiers.